 Weight loss, malnutrition, and

-Surgery (eg, to remove an esophageal tumor)Dietary changes—You may need to avoid eating foods that cause problems, like meat.
+Surgery—to prevent reflux or remove blockageDietary changes—You may need to avoid eating foods that cause problems, like meat.
 Or you may need to eat only pureed food.
-In severe cases, a feeding tube may be needed to provide nutrition.Therapy to improve swallowing—such as learning ways to prevent choking while eating.Medicine (eg, to treat GERD or to relax the esophagus)
+In severe cases, a feeding tube may be needed to provide nutrition.Therapy to improve swallowing—such as learning ways to prevent choking while eating.Medications—to treat any underlying problem, relax esophageal muscles, or reduce acid

 You can reduce your risk by getting early treatment for any related condition, like GERD.